sungnga/practice/typescript/maps/README.md

 #### 4. Creating a CustomMap class with googlemaps type definition
 - Mark the `google.maps.Map` instance as private
 - Import CustomMap class in index.ts file

+#### 5. Adding user and company markers on map (bad code)
+- Create a addUserMarker and a addCompanyMarker method in CustomMap class
+- The reason why it's bad code is code duplication.
+Code in both methods are almost identical
+- Call these two methods in index.ts file to display both markers on a map